Prospective Student FAQ: International & Domestic

 Check out new Canadians’ International Student Corner!
 For a lot of newcomers, their Canadian journey begins as an international student.
 To keep inching towards success, it’s vital to stay motivated, make the right moves and overcome challenges.
 Well, that’s what our International Student Corner is there for.

 Algoma University understands the restrictions that applicants around the world are facing due to COVID-19.
-In light of this, we have decided to extend our Spring payment deadline for all students to April 30th, 2020.
-As of now, this will be the last day for Algoma University to receive any tuition deposits for the Spring (May) term.
+In light of this, we have decided to extend our Fall payment deadline for all students to July 31st, 2020.
+As of now, this will be the last day for Algoma University to receive any tuition deposits for the Fall (September) term.

-As of current, the Canadian government has closed its borders to all non-residents.
-There is an exception to this, however – students who already possess a valid study permit or who were approved to be issued a study permit prior to March 18th will be allowed to enter and re-enter Canada, as long as they are committing to self-quarantining practices for 14 days upon arrival.
-As federal policies are adjusting daily, we ask that you please refer to this website regularly for any up-to-date changes on this decision.
+The Canadian government has closed its borders to all non-residents.
+There is an exception to this, however – students who already possess a valid study permit or who were approved to be issued a study permit prior to March 18th and are required to be in Canada to complete coursework, will be allowed to enter and re-enter Canada, as long as they are committing to self-quarantining practices for 14 days upon arrival.
+Algoma University has made the decision to offer the 20 Fall semester completely online.
+As such, travel to Canada to carry out 20F semester studies would likely be determined to be discretionary by CBSA and entry would likely be refused.
+At this time, we are asking students who are currently outside of Canada not to make plans to travel.

 Algoma University understands the precautions that families and individuals are taking during this time.
-If you would like to defer to the next available intake session, please email your agent to request this change; if you do not have an agent, please email firstname.lastname@example.org.
-If you would like to withdraw from your enrollment due to travel concerns, please reach out to your agent or email@example.com.
+We have moved all course offerings to a technologically-assisted learning format via our online platforms, and you are encouraged not to come to Canada at the beginning of your studies.
+Algoma University plans to return to face-to-face learning only once we feel that it is possible for staff and students to do so safely.
+If you would like to defer to the next available intake session, please email your agent to request this change; if you do not have an agent, please email email@example.com.
+If you would like to withdraw from your enrollment due to travel concerns, please reach out to your agent or firstname.lastname@example.org.

 Algoma University recognizes that we must also do our part to ‘flatten the curve’, which has resulted in all non-essential university staff currently working from home.
-Due to this measure, you can expect delays in processing time; we are working hard to ensure that everyone who has applied for the spring term receives an admissions decision over the next several weeks.
+Due to this measure, you can expect delays in processing time; we are working hard to ensure that everyone who has applied for the Fall and Winter terms receives an admissions decision over the next several weeks, and we will be prioritizing applications in the order of their submission.

 If you have received a conditional offer from Algoma University, you would normally be required to submit your final transcripts with a minimum score or submit an official copy of your completed studies plus graduation diploma.
 In the event that you are unable to provide the admissions office with your final transcript or the completion of your current studies will be delayed, please contact the International Admissions department at email@example.com where we will determine your program eligibility and provide you with further guidance on how to proceed.

-Algoma University has made the decision to offer all 2020 Spring courses in an online, remote format.
-Because you will not be required to attend in person classes until September, all Spring and Fall 2020 applicants should be working to obtain a study permit that begins in Fall 2020.
-At this time, we are asking applicants to contact email@example.com to obtain up-to-date documentation for their study permit application.
+Algoma University has made the decision to continue all 2020 Fall courses in an online, remote format.
+Because you will not be required to attend in-person classes until January (at the earliest), all Fall 2020 and January 2021 applicants should be working to obtain a study permit that begins in January 2021.
+At this time, we are asking applicants to contact firstname.lastname@example.org to obtain up-to-date documentation for their study permit application.

-Provided that your invitation letter for your study permit has a validity date greater than your start date for September, you will not need to apply for a new study permit.
-Should you wish to join us in September you, should contact International Admissions (firstname.lastname@example.org) to request a new offer letter and Letter of Acceptance.
+Provided that your invitation letter for your study permit has a validity date greater than your start date for January, you will not need to apply for a new study permit.
+Should you wish to join us in January, you should contact Admissions (email@example.com) to request a new offer letter and Letter of Acceptance.
 These documents will be useful at the Port of Entry.

 Yes – you should proceed with your tuition deposit as normal.
 We recommend you contact firstname.lastname@example.org to obtain up-to-date documentation to support your study permit application.
 If you are refused a study permit at the Port of Entry(POE), you may be eligible for a refund of your deposit.
 The university will require that you provide evidence of this refusal in order to process your refund request.